St Johns, London: Future

 The area is compact, well-delineated, and protected from excessive development.
 However it is surrounded by very varied areas.

-Greenwich lies to the north, and is rapidly spreading south to fill the under-utilised space along Greenwich High Road, as expensive housing developments are constructed.
+Greenwich lies to the north, and is rapidly spreading south to fill the under-utilised space along Greenwich High Road, as new housing developments are constructed.
 Greenwich is a tourist hotspot and a centre for entertainment and dining.
-To the east, but not immediately accessible due to the River Ravensbourne, is Blackheath, a genteel, pretty, and even more sought-after suburb.
-To the south lies Lewisham, with a shopping centre dissected by major roads, and a hub for public transportation in the form of light rail, heavy rail and bus services.
-To the north lies Deptford, an old-fashioned yet vibrant area including, according to BBC News, London's best shopping street.
+To the east, but not immediately accessible due to the River Ravensbourne, is Blackheath, an even more sought-after area.
+To the south lies Lewisham, with a shopping centre dissected by major roads, and a hub for public transport in the form of light rail, heavy rail and bus services.
+To the north lies Deptford, with Deptford High Street described by BBC News as "London's most diverse and vibrant high street".

 Transport

 St Johns station is in London Travel Zone 2 and serves the area with services to London Cannon Street via London Bridge and services in the other direction towards various destinations in South East London and Kent.
 St Johns is served by many Transport for London bus services connecting it with areas in South and Central London including Lewisham, Greenwich, New Cross, Peckham, Woolwich, Thamesmead, Catford, Eltham, Sidcup, Canada Water, London Bridge and Victoria.